ustwogames/website/content/specimen.md

 <div class='content-box text dark'>

+### And this is the dark one

 Our testing showed that it’s actually a huge benefit to many players to give them a condensed experience, to allow them to see a piece of content through, from start to finish.
 Especially on mobile it’s a vanishingly small number of players who ever complete a game.
 It’s something we crave personally and something we hope to see more of in interactive digital entertainment.
 Offering that finality therefore became a defining factor in the design of Monument Valley.

-Our ambition for the game became to produce a piece of work that was ‘all killer and no filler’ — something that would excite the player, but never frustrate.
+> Our ambition for the game became to produce a piece of work that was ‘all killer and no filler’ — something that would excite the player, but never frustrate.
 We wanted the player to stick around just long enough to deliver only novelty and delight.
 It would be a game with no grind, but also no real failure: there were no stars to collect, no leaderboards.
-Players should experience a game that is more akin to a film in length.
+Players should experience a game that is.

 </div>